cfelton/rhea/docs/source/system/overview.rst

 ..
 When instantiating the :py:func:`led_blinker` `module`_

 Note, in the above example a ``base_address`` was set.
-If the ``base_address`` attribute is not present the :py:class:`MemoryMapped
+If the ``base_address`` attribute is not present the :class:`MemoryMapped

 .. _module : http://docs.myhdl.org/en/stable/manual/structure.html#structural-modeling